simonastrecanska/nginx-cache-dns-wildcard/nginx_cache_key/README.md

 You should see HTTP response headers including the `X-Cache-Key` header with the expected values.

+## Files

+-`Dockerfile` : builds Nginx with the custom module and sets up the environment.

+-`conf/nginx.conf` : the Nginx configuration file, which includes settings for proxy caching and adding the `X-Cache-Key` header.

+-`ngx_http_cache_key_module/config` : configuration file for the custom module to be recognized by the Nginx build system.

+-`ngx_http_cache_key_module/ngx_http_cache_key_module.c` : source code of the custom Nginx module that calculates and adds the `X-Cache-Key` header.

+-`example/example_request.sh` : a script to build the Docker image, run the Nginx container, and make various HTTP requests to test the module.

 #### Key Functions:
 - `ngx_http_cache_key_header_filter`: Calculates the cache key and adds it to the response headers.
 - `ngx_http_cache_key_filter_init`: Initializes the header filter.